 • The Terminator – is an action movie and a science fiction film

 • Logan’s Run – is a thriller and a science fiction film

 • Sleeper – is a comedy and a science fiction film

 All genres have their particular story beats.
 Know your primary genre and write to the beats of that genre first.
-If you’re writing a futuristic revenge thriller, make sure you outline a decent revenge thriller first, revealing your sci-fi world through action and character rather than building a sci-fi world and shoe-horning a revenge chiller plot into it.
+If you’re writing a futuristic revenge thriller, make sure you outline a decent revenge thriller first … Then reveal your sci-fi world through action and character.
+This works better than building a sci-fi world and shoe-horning a revenge chiller plot INTO it.

 3) Know your science fiction world

 Whether on a newly discovered planet or in London of 1830, the relationship your characters have to where they live and the technology that surrounds them is critical.
 The two essential world-building elements in science fiction are time and space.
 Not the year your story is set – all sci-fi is actually exploring the present no matter when it is set – but the social/cultural stage that your world is at, and by extension the kind of space that your characters inhabit.
 In world stages:

 - First Stage World – primitive, nomadic, few people with very few tools hunting and gathering to survive.